fact-benchmark/factbenchmark/index.md

 features:
     - title: Find check-worthy claims
       icon-class: fab fa-searchengin
-      excerpt: Be the first to submit falsifiable, check-worthy claims or rumors of interest to the general public.
+      excerpt: You submit falsifiable, check-worthy claims or articles of interest, or rate the 'check-worthiness' of existing submissions.
       url: 'how'
     - title: Estimate validity
       icon-class: fas fa-balance-scale
-      excerpt: Estimate the validity of claims or rumours using any data, process or technology you choose to use.
+      excerpt: You estimate the validity, or 'truthiness' of claims or articles using any data, process or technology you choose.
       url: 'model'
     - title: Earn reputation
       icon-class: mi mi-Settings fact-spinner
-      excerpt: We give you a publishable benchmark for your system's ability to make early estimates in line with consensus.
+      excerpt: We provide a principled realtime estimate for claim 'truthiness' and agent reliability - as well as a shared data resource for collaboration.
       url: 'trial'